yuumi15/ECoG-face-percepts/README.md

-## How Face Precepts are Influenced by Noise (Neuromatch Academy Project)
+## How Face Precepts are Influenced by Noise
 _This project was completed as part of the Neuromatch Academy's Computational Neuroscience course (Summer 2024)_

 **Project Goal:**